noahehall/theBookOfNoah/algorithms.md

     - without `organization`, making any sort of decision beecomes impossible

 ##### graph terminology
+  - `traversing a graph`
+    - to search/visit each vertex/node in a specific order
+    - `undiscovered`
+      - an unvisited vertex
+    - `discovered`
+      - a vertex you've previously visited
+    - also called `processed`
+    - `redundancy`
+      - nodes interconnect such that you might have to traverse some nodes more than once toe xplore the entire graph
+      - to help reduce redundancy
+        - you should mark visited  nodes as such
   - `graph complexity`
     - the number of  edges and vertexes
   - graph `centrality`